-The Canadian mining industry is undergoing a human capital transformation unlike any time in the industry’s history.
-An aging workforce, growing labour shortages, continued development in rural/isolated and Indigenous communities, and significant investments in emerging and innovative technologies are driving the need for a new kind of training.
+The Canadian mining industry is undergoing a profound transformation.
+An aging workforce, growing labour shortages, continued development in rural/isolated and Indigenous communities and innovative technologies are driving the need for a new kind of training.

 This project will be evaluated using tools and approaches aligned with its goals, context, and stage of development.
 The evaluation will focus on generating the right evidence at the right moment to move the intervention forward.
 Read more about our evaluation strategy.